If your submission has been accepted, the preliminary program indicates the session and format (oral or poster) assigned for your presentation.

-Length: The time allocated for each oral presentation is 10 minutes, followed by 5 minutes for discussion.
+Length: The time allocated for each oral presentation is 10 minutes, followed by 5 minutes for discussion (Q&A).
 Be considerate of the audience, who may wish to ask questions, and of other speakers in your session, and practice your presentation to be certain that you can complete it in the allotted time.
 Speakers are expected to adhere strictly to this schedule, which will be enforced if necessary by session chairs in order to finish sessions on time and to permit participants to move successfully from one parallel session to another.

 The only exception to the 10-minute limit for oral presentations is for the four finalists in the Rosanna Degani Young Investigator Award competition, who are each allotted 15 minutes for their talks, followed by 5 minutes for discussion.